mastermueez/Genetic-Algorithm---N-Queen-Problem-Solution/README.md

 ## Code
 The variable **chromosomeLength** in the main method determines the dimensions of the chessboard.
 If the value is 8, the code tries to find an arrangement of 8 queens such that there are 28 non attacking pairs in an 8 x 8 standard chessboard.
 Change it as you please.

-Running get getFitnessVal(chromosome) directly on an object of the class will return the number of non-attacking pairs.
+Running getFitnessVal(chromosome) directly on an object of the class will return the number of non-attacking pairs.
 But note that the **chromosomeLength** variable used to initialize the class will also have to be changed accordingly.

 ## Personal Thought
 Yes, the getFitnessVal() function looks really messy at the moment, but I'll try to remove all the redundant code once I have abundant time.